Former President Barack Obama to deliver DNC speech from Museum of the American Revolution in Philadelphia

 VIDEOS: Speakers from the first night of the 2020 DNC

-Harris and Obama are both barrier-breaking figures, he as the nation's first Black president and Harris as the first Black woman on a major party ticket.
+Harris, who is Black and and Indian American, and Obama are both barrier-breaking figures, he as the nation's first Black president and Harris as the first Black woman.

 After remaining conspicuously absent from the fray as Biden pushed through a crowded primary contest, Obama's address will give one of the party's most popular figures a chance to make a personal case for the man who served by his side for two terms.